Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH measurements

-A further concern might be magnetic remanence in superconducting materials, trapped inhomogeneous fields which contribute to the value of the field gradient.
-The most sensitive place to search for remanent flux motion is the vicinity of a low-current termination (see Ref.~\cite{LT23-FieldConf}).
-Sweeping $I_{\mathrm b}$ up and down does not affect the measured $\Omega_\mathrm{c}$ within the scatter of the measurements, which means that any trapped flux would have to be strongly pinned.
+A further concern in the measurements of Fig.~\ref{Om_gradH33.7bar1.77mK} is magnetic remanence trapped in superconducting materials, which might contribute to the value of the field gradient.
+The most sensitive place to search for remanent flux motion is the vicinity of a low-current termination point (see Ref.~\cite{LT23-FieldConf}).
+However, sweeping $I_{\mathrm b}$ up and/or down does not increase the scatter of the measured $\Omega_\mathrm{c}$ in Fig.~\ref{Om_gradH33.7bar1.77mK}, which means that any trapped flux has to be strongly pinned.
 Nevertheless, it is possible that persistent remanent fields are trapped in the initial cool down of the apparatus while charging the various superconducting magnets.
-These could explain some of the more systematic deviations in Figs.~\ref{Om_gradH29barComposite} and \ref{Om_gradH33.7bar1.77mK}.
+These could explain possible systematic deviations between different cool-downs.
+However in this context it suffices to summarize that we find reasonable agreement of the data as a function of $I_{\mathrm b}$ with Eq.~(\ref{SuperfluidInstability-5}) using the surface tension obtained in Sec.~\ref{const_Ib}.